AmgadAshraf96/EKS_Full_React_App/Readme.txt

 Step 7: Configure GitHub Webhook:

 Add a webhook in your GitHub repository to connect to your Jenkins server.
 You will need to add the IP address of your Jenkins server in the webhook configuration.
-As in the issue named "Trigger token name for multibranch Scan webhook on Jenkins server".
+As in "webhook.png".